-SWAT Archaeology has been commissioned by Bond Bryan Architects Limited to prepare an Archaeological Desk-Based Assessment of the proposed development area (PDA) at the former School for the Deaf, Margate, Kent.
+SWAT Archaeology has been commissioned by Bond Bryan Architects Limited to prepare an Archaeological Desk-Based Assessment of the proposed development area (PDA) at Park Crescent Academy, Margate, Kent.

 This Desk Based Assessment is intended to explore and disseminate the known and potential heritage resource within the site and the surrounding area, and to assess the likely impacts of the development proposals on this resource.
 Based on this data the potential for archaeological sites either on or in the near vicinity of the proposed development can be summarized as: